The Euro 2021 football tournament, by the numbers

-Category: World Hits: 3Europe's best face off at the UEFA European Football Championship from June 11 to July 11 after Covid-19 kicked the 2020 tournament into 2021.
+Category: World Hits: 4Europe's best face off at the UEFA European Football Championship from June 11 to July 11 after Covid-19 kicked the 2020 tournament into 2021.
 As the pandemic continues to shape this extraordinary Euro – a pan-European affair contested in 11 host cities from the Rome opener to the final at London's Wembley Stadium and from Seville to Baku – FRANCE 24 tackles the facts and figures.

 Read more https://www.france24.com/en/sport/20210611-the-euro-2020-football-tournament-by-the-numbers